 - Section 5(b): The “Specific Acts Not Authorized” section explicitly states what your representatives cannot do on your behalf.

 - Section 6 (Retention/Revocation of Prior POA): When you file Form 2848, it automatically revokes and overrides any previously filed 2848 Forms that include the same issues and time periods specified on the new form.
 If you wish to alter or make an addition to your form, check the box in this section so the previous form doesn’t get overwritten.

 - Section 7(Signatures): Finally the form must be signed; if the form refers to a jointly filed tax form such as Form 1040, then your spouse must also fill out and sign their own Form 2848.

-The best thing to do is to go through this form with a certified tax professional so that the document is airtight and performs the exact duties you want it to.
+The best thing to do is to go through this form with a licensed tax professional so that the document is airtight and performs the exact duties you want it to.
 Granting power of attorney to someone, whether they may be a loved one or tax professional, is a delicate and sensitive process.
 You don’t want to give too much or too little power—one way to avoid this is to have a CPA or tax attorney review your form before your file.

 How to Revoke a Power of Attorney